 - Secondary headaches: As defined by The Journal of Headache and Pain, these are linked to and caused by a health issue or trauma.
 Secondary headaches can be harmless or dangerous.

 Most research into headaches has been performed on humans.
 However, we do know that animals, including cats, get headaches.
 Research is limited but evolving.
 Before we get into how headaches manifest in domesticated cats, let’s look into the main types of headaches and their causes:

-Tension headaches are one of the most common primary headaches that humans experience, and the same applies to cats.
+Tension headaches are one of the most common primary headaches that cats experience.
 Tension headaches are described as dull, aching sensations that usually encompass your entire head.
 The most common cause of a tension headache is stress.
 Other causes can include: